A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Distributed averaging dynamic output controller

-where $k_{c,j}, k_{d,j}$ are positive \kas{design} constants.
+where $k_{c,j}, k_{d,j}$ are positive {design} constants.

-The controller dynamics in \eqref{p_command} ensure that power command variables synchronize at steady state, a necessary feature \ak{for} optimality interpretation.
-Furthermore, the frequency dependent term in \eqref{p_command} ensures that when generation and power command variables reach steady state and power command variables synchronize, then \icl{the} steady state frequency must attain its nominal value.
-The term $p^M_j - K_j u_j$ in \eqref{p_command} does not affect the steady state of the power command variables.
-However, as shall be seen in the subsequent analysis, it has a pivotal role in providing stability guarantees when high order generation dynamics of the form \eqref{dynsys} are considered.
+The control scheme in \eqref{p_command} contains three sets of terms.
+The terms $k_{f,j} \omega_j $ and $\sum_{i: (i,j) \in \tilde{E}}\alpha_{ij} (p^c_i - p^c_j)$ respectively guarantee that the equilibria of the system satisfy the objective of secondary frequency control, i.e. that $\omega^* = \vect{0}_{|N|}$, and $p^{c,*}_i = p^{c,*}_j$ for all $i,j \in N$, a desired feature used to obtain an optimality interpretation of the steady state power allocation (see also Lemma \ref{eqbr_lemma} below).
+The term $p^M_j - K_j u_j$ is zero at equilibrium, as follows from \eqref{dynsys}.
+However, as shall be seen in the following sections, this term has a pivotal role in providing stability guarantees when high order generation dynamics of the form \eqref{dynsys} are considered.

-We choose the generation input $u_j$ to be a weighted sum of frequency and power command, allowing the weight coefficients \kas{to} be design parameters.
-In what follows, we provide conditions on how these parameters should be chosen such that convergence to nominal frequency is achieved while also taking economic considerations into account.
+We choose the generation input $u_j$ to be a weighted sum of frequency and power command, and let the weight coefficients be design parameters.
+Relative to the problem statement in Section \ref{sec: Problem Statement}, it follows that the control scheme in \eqref{p_command}--\eqref{input_description} satisfies (i) and (v) by having only local measurement requirements which are easy to obtain in practice (frequency and generation).
+In the following section, we provide conditions for the choice of these design parameters such that convergence to the nominal frequency is achieved {for arbitrary network topologies} {when high order generation dynamics are involved} while also taking optimality considerations into account, {hence satisfying the remaining objectives of the considered problem.}

+\begin{remark} An important aspect of DADOC schemes is that they do not need to be implemented on load buses.
+Furthermore, the employment of DADOC schemes on any non-empty subset of $G$ suffices to ensure that the equilibrium frequency is equal to the nominal (see also Lemma \ref{eqbr_lemma} {and its proof}). \end{remark}